Patent costs in 2026 explained

 In the US, the USPTO uses different fee levels for micro entities, small entities and standard applicants.

-These numbers only reflect the official filing fees charged by the patent office.
-They don’t include patent attorney cost, drawings, prior art searches or prosecution work that may appear later in the process.
+These numbers only reflect official patent office fees and don’t include attorney costs, drawings, prior art searches, or later prosecution work.

 Choosing the right filing strategy